ufo-kit/nova-wave-server/README.md

 All parameters to the POST request have to be JSON encoded and send within a single JSON object.

+* In order to resolve the path to the actual slices we have to authenticate against the NOVA REST API server, for this the user's `token` must be specified.
-* `path` specifies the path to a directory containing the raw full-resolution slices.
+* `dataset` is in the form of `collection/dataset` and specifies the path to a directory containing the raw full-resolution slices in a subdirectory called `slices`.
 * The `origin` array containing three float numbers with values between 0 and 1 specify the *relative* coordinates of the origin of the bounding box.
 If the array is not given, all coordinates are assumed to be zero.